trampgeek/jobe/README.md

 Note:

-1. The comment in the Apache envars file suggesting the use of the default locale probably won't work, as this will also just give you ASCII text.
+1. The comment in the Apache envvars file suggesting the use of the default locale probably won't work, as this will also just give you ASCII text.

 2. To take advantage of the UTF-8 capabilities in CodeRunner you will need to use Version 3.3 or later (still under development at the time of writing).

+## Testing the install

+To test the installation, first try running the tester with the command

+    python3 testsubmit.py

+All going well, you should then be able to copy the *testsubmit.py* file to any client machine that is allowed to access the jobe server, edit the line

+    JOBE_SERVER = 'localhost'

+to reference the JOBE_SERVER, e.g. by replacing *localhost* with its IP number, and re-run the tester with the same command from the client machine.

 ## Debugging